demisto/content/Packs/Dropbox/Integrations/DropboxEventCollector/README.md

 ## Commands
-You can execute these commands from the Cortex XSIAM CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSIAM War Room, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### dropbox-auth-start